m-sabih/Chatbot/README.md

 # Chatbot
-Basic implementation of chatbot in python which also includes basic commands such as opening google, showing weather info etc.
-And seperate files for different modules which are used in it to make one complete project.
+Basic implementation of chatbot in python which also includes basic commands such as opening google, showing weather info etc. seperate files for different modules are also included which are used to make one complete project.